Tornikeigrok/brightline/README.md

 # BrightLine — Task Management App

-A full-stack project management and task tracking application built with React, TypeScript, and Vite.
+A full-stack project management and task tracking application built with React, TypeScript, and Node.js.

-## Features

-- Project & task management
-- Real-time collaboration with team members
-- Calendar view with deadlines
-- Analytics dashboard
-- Notifications & invitations
-- AI-powered calendar suggestions

 ## How to Run Locally